RoboJackets/apiary/docs/admins/api/index.rst

 REST API
 ========

-Apiary provides a REST API that can be used to retrieve and update data within the database.
+Apiary provides a REST API that other systems can use to retrieve and update data within the database.

 .. toctree::
    auth